 Frequently asked questions for industrial companies

-Which companies can incorporate recycled rubber in their production?
+What type of company can use recycled rubber in its production?

-Can recycled rubber granules be imported into the EU from outside?
+Can recycled rubber granulate be imported into the EU from other countries?

-Under the ESRS E5 standard (resources and circular economy) the company can declare the percentage of recycled raw materials used, the kg of waste avoided and the associated carbon footprint reduction.
-These KPIs are key for ESG investors and for scoring in European public tenders with green purchasing criteria.
+Yes, directly.
+Under the European CSRD standard (ESRS E5 — circular economy), you can report the percentage of recycled raw material used, kilograms of waste avoided and the associated carbon footprint reduction.
+These figures are valued by ESG investors and add points in public tenders with green procurement criteria.

-How can a transportation company benefit from tire recycling?
+How can my transport company benefit from tyre recycling?

 Do you need logistical advice to circulate economy?